lindseymysse/geo-map-component/README.md

 I am a fan (or, some might say, obsessed) with a painter named Caravaggio.
 I spent an enormous amount of time finding the locations of Caravaggio paintings around this world in Google Maps.
 It was a useful map!

 Then I got busy with life and put aside my map.
 A few years later I went back to look at my paintings to find... a Renaissance Tour of Rome!
+Google had, as usual, sunsetted a feature.
+I had spent hours putting that dataset together, and now it was just gone.

+I thought a lot about how to fix this sort of problem, and I came to the conclusion that you should be able to take your digital labor anywhere.
+How best to do this is with an easily portable format, such as XML.